joetidee/simplux/README.md

 # simplux

-A simple state management library.
+A simple state management library for JavaScript.